What happens after a story’s climactic moment? What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?

 What is Falling Action?

-While I agree with his basic premise, I think his sense of proportion is a little off – the climax happens quite a bit later, right towards the end of the story.
+While I agree with his basic premise, I think his sense of proportion is a little off — the climax happens quite a bit later, right towards the end of the story.
 After the climax, the storyteller typically wants to tie up the loose ends as quickly as possible.
-Have you ever been to a movie where the bad guy gets killed and the story just keeps going?
+Have you ever been to a movie where they defeat the bad guy and the story just keeps going?
 The audience tends to get restless and starts heading for the exit pretty quickly after the climax has occurred.

 While Freytag introduced the idea of the five-stage story structure, writers over time have taken his original pyramid and adjusted it to their story’s needs.
 They no longer subscribe to the limited pacing of the five step story.
-Many have taken his structure and omitted the falling action step entirely.
+Many have taken his structure and even omitted the falling action step entirely.

 How to Spot Falling Action

 The climax typically resolves the protagonist’s central dilemma but doesn’t answer all of the plot questions.
-Falling action can be used to show the characters mending relationships, solving leftover mysteries or coming to terms with their new found understanding of their dilemma.
+Falling action can be used to show the characters mending relationships, solving leftover mysteries, or coming to terms with their newfound understanding of their dilemma.
 For example, although your protagonist has changed, the world around them often remains the same.
 The reader wants to experience how the protagonist has adapted to their new reality within the framework of this new worldview.

 Falling Action versus Conclusion